feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 Two binning strategies can be used: equal frequency (i.e. each bin contains the same number of observations) or equal width (i.e. the difference between the upper and the lower limits of the bin is the same for all bins).
-The bins are defined on the values of the base dataframe only.
+The bins are defined on the values of the basis dataframe only.
-- Determine percentage of observations per bin for the base and the test dataframes.
+- Determine percentage of observations per bin for the basis and the test dataframes.
 - Compute the PSI value based on the percentage of observations per bin.
 - If the PSI is above the defined threshold, add the feature to the list of features to drop.